What Is a SWOT Analysis?

 Threats evolve over time based on factors outside of your control.
 But you can plan for them.

 If you’re paying close attention to your industry, you probably know the major threats you face.
-Write them down.
+Write them down in your template.

 Here are some examples of threats you might list in a SWOT analysis: